seung-lab/connected-components-3d/README.md

 # images you can use cc3d to perform a very rough segmentation.
 # If delta = 0, standard high speed processing.
 If delta > 0, then
 # neighbor voxel values <= delta are considered the same component.
 # The algorithm can be 2-10x slower though.
+Zero is considered
+# background and will not join to any other voxel.
 labels_out = cc3d.connected_components(labels_in, delta=10)

 # You can extract the number of labels (which is also the maximum